alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Within the EU
 {:#meat-dairy-animal-products-within-EU}

-You need to complete a commercial document for animal products which will be eaten by humans.
+You need to create a commercial document for animal products which will be eaten by humans.

-Ask your freight forward or courier to provide one, it should include:
+It should include:

 * details of the content of the consignment
 * your contact details